SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

 }
 ```
 Then in the `AddressFilterType` we will have to implement the `EmbeddedFilterTypeInterface`.
-This interface does not define any methods, it's just used by the `spiriit_form_filter.query_builder_updater` service to differentiate it from an embedded type with relations.
+This interface does not define any methods, it's just used by the `FilterBuilderUpdater::class` service to
+differentiate it from an embedded type with relations.

 ```php
 namespace Project\Bundle\SuperBundle\Filter;